seanmc84/is117collab/README.md

 # is117collab

 cd- This is a command that is used to change directories that you are in. you use it to go from a parent directory to a subdirectory.
 An example of this is if you were in the C:\ directory and wanted to go to the users directory, you would type "cd users" into the command line.
-This will change your active directory to the users directory and you can go further by typing the next directory contained inside the users directory..
+This will change your active directory to the users directory and you can go further by typing the next directory contained inside the users directory.

 mkdir- This command creates a new directory.
 You would use it if you wanted to create a new directory from inside the command line.
 If you were inside the C:\ directory and wanted to create a new "School" directory, you can type "mkdir School" to create a directory inside the C:\ directory.
 You can also use "mkdir School" to create a directory inside the C:\ directory.
 You can also use the "mkdir -p School/Homework".
 This will create a School directory that will be a parent directory for Homework.
 Then it will create the Homework directory inside School.